grafbase/extensions/extensions/oauth-protected-resource/README.md

-# OAuth Protected Resource Metadata Extension
+# OAuth 2.0 Protected Resource Metadata extension

 This extension implements [RFC 9728](https://datatracker.ietf.org/doc/html/rfc9728) to provide a standard endpoint for OAuth 2.0 protected resources to publish their metadata.
 The endpoint allows OAuth clients and authorization servers to discover information needed to interact with protected resources.